 Campus Security Authority (CSA) is a Clery-specific term that encompasses four groups of individuals and organizations associated with an institution:

 - A campus police department or a campus security department of an institution.

 - Any individual or individuals who have responsibility for campus security but who do not constitute a campus police department or a campus security department (e.g., an individual who is responsible for monitoring the entrance into institutional property).
 Include individuals who provide security at a campus parking kiosk, monitor access into a campus facility, act as event security or escort students around campus after dark

 - Any individual or organization specified in an institution's statement of campus security policy as an individual or organization to which students and employees should report criminal offenses.
-These groups are resident assistants, party associates, student academic mentors, and members of Acquaintance Sexual Assault Prevention, the Sexual Misconduct Advisers and Resource Team, and the Drug and Alcohol Response Team.
+These groups are resident assistants, SWAT team members and student academic mentors.

 - An official of an institution who has significant responsibility for student and campus activities.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.
 These groups are Public Safety officers and members of Athletics and the Dean's Office.